RancyChepchirchir/MSc-notes/README.md

-Both interactive versions (IPython notebook) and static versions (static PDF, with R code but no output) are provided.
+Both interactive versions (IPython notebook, executable on Binder) and static versions (static PDF, with R code but no output) are provided.